-The dynamic general equilibrium model featuring endogenous productivity and output growth links this paper to the literature on endogenous growth, pioneered by Aghion and Howitt (1992), Lucas (1988), and Romer (1990).4 In terms of the particular model used in this paper, the closest two papers are Akcigit, Celik, and Greenwood (2016) and Celik (2022).
+The dynamic general equilibrium model featuring endogenous productivity and output growth links this paper to the literature on endogenous growth, pioneered by Aghion and Howitt (1992), Lucas (1988), and Romer (1990).
+In terms of the particular model used in this paper, the closest two papers are Akcigit et al. (2016) and Celik (2022).
 The firm-level innovation decision determines the probability of a successful innovation, which results in a permanent increase in the firm's productivity.
 The increase in productivity benefits from Romer-type productivity spillovers, resulting in under-investment in innovation from a social planner's point of view.
 Firms have an incentive to invest in costly R&D to improve the innovation probability, since their profits are linearly increasing in their relative productivity compared to the average productivity in the broader economy.
 This model differs from these two papers in that the CEO of a firm chooses the innovation probability under an endogenous contract determined by the board, subject to CEO influence.
-Due to the misalignment of incentives between the firm's CEO and its shareholders, the CEO might underor over-invest in innovation depending on how his contract is structured.
+Due to the misalignment of incentives between the firm's CEO and its shareholders, the CEO might under- or over-invest in innovation depending on how his contract is structured.
 Therefore, the agency frictions between the CEO and the shareholders generate an additional mechanism through which the innovation in a competitive equilibrium might be further below the value in the Pareto efficient allocation.
-Another closely related paper is ongoing work by Greenwood, Han, and Sanchez (2022), which focuses on how the monitoring frictions between venture capitalists and the start-ups they support can influence economic growth and welfare.
+Another closely related paper is Greenwood et al. (2022), which focuses on how the monitoring frictions between venture capitalists and the start-ups they support can influence economic growth and welfare.
 In their setting, the venture capitalists play a similar role to that of the institutional owners in our current model.
-Iacopetta and Peretto (2018)
+Iacopetta and Peretto (2018) show that modest differences in corporate governance can account for large income differences across countries using a growth model with governance distortions and resource diversion.
+Our framework also adds to the broader endogenous growth literature with firm dynamics, such as Peters (2020), Akcigit et al. (2021a), Akcigit et al. (2022), and Ates and Saffie (2021).
+We contribute by embedding a complicated agency problem where the endogenous compensation contract is the result of a tug-of-war between the manager and the shareholders without abstracting away from rich firm dynamics, or losing tractability.